spagnuolocarmine/serverless-computing-for-iot/iot/temperature/README.md

+## Temperature Example

+The temperature example aims to demonstrate the potential of the suggested architecture to collect data from IoT sensors and logging this data on an external data  manager.

+The application is composed by four functions:

+* **[Consume Temperature Function](#consume-temperature-function)**, is triggered by a new AMQP message on the queue "iot/sensors" for a routing key "temperature".
+* **[Send Temperature Function](#send-temperature-function)**, sends a new temperature value on the AMQP to the queue "iot/sensors" for a routing key "temperature".
+* **[Logger](#logger)**, logs the invocation of the consume function, this functions is in waiting for a new messages on the queue AMQP "iot/logs".
+Is a JavaScript function for Node.js and is executed on an external machine.
+* **[IoT Client](#iot-client)**, an example IoT client written in JavaScript and executed on Node.js.
+This function generates new temperature event (containing the temperature value) on the AMQP to the queue "iot/sensors" for a routing key "temperature".
+The IoT client client could be any client that support the AMQP transport protocol.

+The first step to do is access to the Nuclio dashboard and create a new project named IOT.

 ### Temperature Consume Function

 The Temperature Consume Function is written in pure JavaScript and exploits the _amqplib_ JavaScript library to communicate on the "iot/logs" queue the invocation of the function.